IzumiPL/Avalonia-Fluent-UI/README.md

 >
 > The current library is Avalonia12 version
 >
-> If you need to use Avalonia 11, switch to the [Avalonia-11.3.12](https://github.com/IzumiPL/Avalonia-Fluent-UI/tree/avalonia-11.3.12))branch
+> If you need to use Avalonia 11, switch to the [Avalonia-11.3.12](https://github.com/IzumiPL/Avalonia-Fluent-UI/tree/avalonia-11.3.12) branch

 ## Run the example▶️
-After cloning the repository, you can run the sample program in the samples directory, which can also be downloaded from the [Release](https://github.com/IzumiPL/Avalonia-Fluent-UI/releases)page
+After cloning the repository, you can run the sample program in the samples directory, which can also be downloaded from the [Release](https://github.com/IzumiPL/Avalonia-Fluent-UI/releases) page

 ```shell
 cd samples/Gallery.Desktop